An official website of the European Union. See all European Institutions

 Europe as a Research and Innovation Powerhouse

-This section will provide you with some basic information on the European Union's research and innovation policies, on our work with Japan, and will introduce you to Horizon 2020, the EU's main funding programme.
+This section will provide you with some basic information on the European Union's research and innovation policies, on cooperation with Japan, and will introduce you to Horizon 2020, the EU's main research and innovation funding programme.